Digital Pedagogy in the Age of AI

 Focus Card: Digital Pedagogy

-www.oph.fiThis Focus Card introduces digital pedagogy.
-This card offers basic understanding what is digital pedagogy and it's possibilities.
-The focus is on Digital Pedagogy in the Age of AI.
+The Focus Card introduces digital pedagogy.
+It offers a basic understanding of what digital pedagogy is and its possibilities.

 AI Literacy Framework for Primary and Secondary Education